U.S. consumer confidence rises; manufacturing still soft

 The Conference Board said its index of consumer attitudes rose to a reading of 101.4 this month from 94.6 in May.
 The survey showed households growing more bullish about the jobs market.
 The share of people saying jobs are hard-to-get fell to 25.7 percent from 27.2 percent in May.

 The ranks of those viewing jobs as "plentiful" increased to 21.4 percent in June from 20.6 percent the prior month.
-This supports views of tightening labour market conditions.
+This supports views of tightening labor market conditions.

 The upbeat confidence report was the latest indication that growth was gaining momentum after gross domestic product shrank at a 0.2 percent annual rate in the first quarter, as the economy battled bad weather, port disruptions, a strong dollar and spending cuts in the energy sector.